simplylib/gitsum/README.md

 Currently gitsum:
 * checks every folder in the current directory recursively, skipping subdirectories of a valid git repo.
 * reports a repo as modified if: contains untracked files or changes in current branch || a branch has unpushed commits (this triggers on branches that have no upstream)

+## Output

+paths are relative to current directory if run in current directory, otherwise fullpath